Home / Blog/ Kids Nutrition/ How to Get Your Children to Eat Vegetables Without Knowing It

 You won’t win them over with every vegetable - at least not at first.
 Many children are picky eaters, and it’s only natural that they’re slow to adapt.
 Just keep engaging their natural curiosity and giving them new angles to explore healthy foods from.

 Hiya’s Kids Multivtamin is perfect for picky eaters and new culinary explorers who have not yet grown to appreciate horseradish or brussel sprouts.
 Hiya is formulated by pediatricians and designed to provide the 15 vitamins and nutrients your child needs to support growth, development, and immunity.
-Unlike other multivitamins, Hiya is formulated without sugar or gummy junk.
+Unlike other multivitamins, Hiya is formulated without sugar or gummy additives.
 They’re naturally sweetened with monk fruit and made of the fruits and vegetables your choosy child might otherwise refuse to eat.

 Sources: